-The aim was to study the process of abilitation of a child with spastic ICP form (tetraparesis) bv means diagonal of gymnastics and stretching.
+The aim was to study the process of abilitation of a child with spastic ICP form (tetraparesis) by means of diagonal gymnastics and stretching.

 Tasks of the study:

 1. To analyse the experience of using an individual approach in the process of abilitation of children with infantile cerebral paralysis.